stephenmoloney/ex_ovh/README.md

   - `login`: username/nic_handle for logging into OVH services. *Note*: must include `-ovh` at the end of the string.
   - `password`: password for logging into OVH services.
-  - `appname`: appname corresponds to the `otp_app` name in the elixir application.
-The same name will be used as the name for the application in OVH.
+  - `appname`: this should correspond to the `otp_app` name in the elixir application.
+It also doubles as the application name for the application in the OVH servers.
-  - `clientname`:" defaults to `ExOvh` when the appname is exactly equal to `ex_ovh`, otherwise defaults to `OvhClient`. `clientname` corresponds to the name of the client.
+  - `clientname`:" This is the elixir client name. defaults to `ExOvh` when the appname is exactly equal to `ex_ovh`, otherwise defaults to `OvhClient`. `clientname` corresponds to the name of the client.
 So for example, if appname is `'my_app'` and clientname is
     `'Client'` then the config file will be `config :my_app, MyApp.Client`.
 Also, the client in application code can be referred to as `MyApp.Client.function_name`.
   - `appdescription`: A description for the application saved to OVH.